PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 is AST-identical to the previous top-level implementation; nested canonicalizer helpers remain local where their semantics are intentionally narrower.

+The parser owner also handles eight complete generated-call forms: channel-last Gather slicing, static/dynamic-batch rank-four shapes, resize, pool arguments and assignments, tensor split assignments, softmax, and NHWC-to-NCHW bridge source resolution.
+The shared ShadowFormer batch-expression pattern moved with this group and remains imported by the exporter's narrower structural rewrites.
+All eight function ASTs and the pattern value are identical to their previous definitions, bringing the common top-level parser boundary to 20 functions.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,